rebootoio/vaxiin-doc/docs/introduction/use-cases.md

 Combining all of the basic use cases with Vaxiin's regex matching capabilities, and the agent's dead-man-switch gives us... an automated way to recover zombies.
 But what *exactly* do we mean by that? lets review a few high level use cases.

+### Secure boot

+You set a boot password for your secure server.
+And a drive password too.
+The server rebooted and now you have to enter the passwords manually.
+If only you could do this automatically over out-of-band... the server wouldn't be eating your brains.

 ### Press F1 to continue

 It rebooted.
 But for some reason it won’t go back to the OS till you “press F1, F2, F12 or Ctrl-Alt-Shift-Z”.
 Maybe the RAID battery is low.
 Maybe there’s some super important warning message you just have to see before booting.
 Or maybe it wants to eat your brains.